Chipswitch by Wayne Fox and TCC Magic

 Primary move has a knack and requires significant practice

-Routine demands fair amount of pocket space for chip handling
+Routine demands fair amount of pocket space for chips

 Effect

 Chipswitch is a transposition effect.
 A spectator signs their own ring.
 The magician shows four poker chips.
 The signed ring visually changes places with the chips.
 The ring ends up with the chips, and the chips appear where the ring was.
-The effect is very clean and happens in front of the audience.
+The effect is very clean and visual for the audience.

 Full details